 Throughout their time with us, Jewellery and Silversmithing students are encouraged to showcase their talents through awards and bursary schemes, with excellent results.
 For example, we have had multiple successes in the Goldsmiths’ Craftsmanship & Design Awards, Contemporary British Silversmiths Awards, Kirk Inches Jewellery Prize and Goldsmiths’ Company’s Precious Metal Bursaries and Silver Grants.

-International exhibitions, events and award schemes - such as New Designers, where we have won four major awards in the last five years - help our graduating students quickly establish themselves as emerging designer/makers.
+International exhibitions, events and award schemes - such as New Designers, where we have won major awards - help our graduating students quickly establish themselves as emerging designer/makers or industry professionals.